Borsdata-Sweden/ExcelPlugin/README.md

 Only Windows Desktop versions is Supported.
 * Sorry - ExcelPlugin on Mac is not working.
 * Sorry - ExcelPlugin on Office 365 Webb (Addins) is not working.
+* Sorry - Excel plugin for Parallels on MAC is buggy.
+(See below text)

 Supported Windows Desktop versions
 - Excel 2013 (v15)